CHAMPAIGN COUNTY SHERIFF'S OFFICE

 Age: Be at least 21 years of age at the time of appointment as a Correctional Officer.

-US Citizen: Yes, required by IL law.
+Citizenship Required: Yes, required by IL law.

 High School Grad/GED: High school diploma or general education degree (GED); or equivalent combination of education and experience.